Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Experiments

 \subsection{Hyper-parameters}

-The models were trained using the Adam optimizer with learning rate $10^{-3}$, batch size 64, for 200 epochs.
-Samples are reshuffled at the beginning of each epoch.
-In the end, we implement a form of early stopping, by selecting the model with best validation nMAE.
-DeepAR uses 2 LSTM layers by default, we stick to this parametrization.
-Two free parameters remain then: the LSTM hidden layer size, and the number of components when a mixture distribution output is used.
-Figure \ref{fig:hyperparameters} shows the results of a hyper-parameter search of these parameters using the positive Gaussian distribution as mixture components, as it is the distribution used in the model yielding the best results in Table \ref{tab:results}.
+The models were trained using the Adam optimizer with a learning rate $10^{-3}$, and a batch size of 64, for 200 epochs.
+Samples were reshuffled at the beginning of each epoch.
+In the end, we implemented a form of early stopping, by selecting the model with best validation nMAE.
+DeepAR uses 2 LSTM layers by default; we did not change this parametrization.
+Two free hyper-parameters then remained: the LSTM hidden layer size, and the number of components when a mixture distribution output is used.
+Figure \ref{fig:hyperparameters} shows the results of a hyper-parameter search of these parameters using the positive Gaussian distribution as mixture components, as it was the distribution used in the model that yielded the best results in Table \ref{tab:results}.
 Median results from 6 independently trained models are displayed in the graphs, along with $\pm 1$ standard deviation error bars.

-We first use 100 as an initial guess of the hidden layer size, and vary the number of components used by model 1 (see Table \ref{tab:results}, and Figure \ref{fig:hyperparameters}a).
-Except with only one component, the performance is good for all number of components, and best for 5 components.
-Then, using 5 components, we test hidden layer sizes between 20 and 500.
-Results are significantly better with size 40 (Figure \ref{fig:hyperparameters}b).
-Finally, we try to refine the number of components using hidden layer size 40, and excluding models with only one component as this setting was visibly irrelevant.
-Using 5 or 6 components stands out (Figure \ref{fig:hyperparameters}c); to give a bonus to parsimony, we retain 5 components for the remainder of the experiments.
+To avoid the brute force search of the best values of these two-hyper-parameters, we used the following heuristic to determine them jointly.
+First, we first used 100 as an initial guess of the size of the hidden layers, and varied the number of components used by model 1 (see Table \ref{tab:results}, and Figure \ref{fig:hyperparameters}a).
+The performance was good for all but one-component models, and best for 5-component models.
+Then, using this number of components, we tested hidden layer sizes between 20 and 500.
+Results were significantly better with size 40 (Figure \ref{fig:hyperparameters}b).
+Finally, we refined the number of components using hidden layer size 40, and excluded one-component models as this setting was visibly irrelevant.
+Using 5 or 6 components yields the best results, with little difference between these two values (Figure \ref{fig:hyperparameters}c); to give a bonus to parsimony, we retained 5 components for the remainder of the experiments.